Tutor

 Skills & Competencies:

-Students will develop skills in communication, teamwork, technology, professionalism, service to others.
+Students will develop skills in communication, critical thinking, technology, professionalism, and career & self-development.

 Hours Per Week: 15